 by Bobby Ganton

 I loved it.
-I loved my one, single, short 9 month deployment.
+I loved my one, single, short 9-month deployment.
 I loved mission prep, I loved being on the road, I loved rolling back into Frontenac after 2 or 3 days, dusty, dirty, always dragging a few vehicles, some bumps and bruises across the platoon.
 I loved the lush green of the Argandab contrasted with the stark, barren wasteland that was just a stone’s throw from the river.
-I loved it my platoon, my soldiers and NCO’s.
+I loved it: my platoon, my soldiers, and my NCOs.
 I loved chewing other Lieutenants’ asses.
 I loved 1SG Kelly.
 Always will.